jonsavage/VaultGUI/README.md

 8. Write Secrets
 9. Status and Health

-This is my first JS, React and Electron App) Very open to feedback.
+This is my first JS, React and Electron App.
+Very open to feedback.
 Please tell me if I'm going about this the wrong way.